Communication protocol: Standards organizations

 Some of the standards organizations of relevance for communication protocols are the International Organization for Standardization (ISO), the International Telecommunication Union (ITU), the Institute of Electrical and Electronics Engineers (IEEE), and the Internet Engineering Task Force (IETF).
 The IETF maintains the protocols in use on the Internet.
 The IEEE controls many software and hardware protocols in the electronics industry for commercial and consumer devices.
 The ITU is an umbrella organization of telecommunication engineers designing the public switched telephone network (PSTN), as well as many radio communication systems.
-For marine electronics the NMEA standards are used.
+For marine electronics, the NMEA standards are used.
 The World Wide Web Consortium (W3C) produces protocols and standards for Web technologies.

 International standards organizations are supposed to be more impartial than local organizations with a national or commercial self-interest to consider.
 Standards organizations also do research and development for standards of the future.
-In practice, the standards organizations mentioned, cooperate closely with each other.
+In practice, the standards organizations mentioned cooperate closely with each other.

 Multiple standards bodies may be involved in the development of a protocol.
 If they are uncoordinated, then the result may be multiple, incompatible definitions of a protocol, or multiple, incompatible interpretations of messages; important invariants in one definition (e.g., that time-to-live values are monotone decreasing to prevent stable routing loops) may not be respected in another.

 The standardization process

 In the ISO, the standardization process starts off with the commissioning of a sub-committee workgroup.
 The workgroup issues working drafts and discussion documents to interested parties (including other standards bodies) in order to provoke discussion and comments.
 This will generate a lot of questions, much discussion and usually some disagreement.
-These comments are taken into account and a draft proposal is produced by the working group.
-After feedback, modification, and compromise the proposal reaches the status of a draft international standard, and ultimately an international standard.
-International standards are reissued periodically to handle the deficiencies and reflect changing views on the subject.
+These comments are taken into account, and a draft proposal is produced by the working group.
+After feedback, modification, and compromise, the proposal reaches the status of a draft international standard, and ultimately an international standard.
+International standards are reissued periodically to address deficiencies and reflect changing views on the subject.